KanyaDharani/Data_analytics_ineuron/README.md

 # Data_analytics_ineuron
-This repository consists of all the assignments r elated to Data analytics course
+This repository consists of all the assignments related to Data analytics course